kryyyo/namaste-react/08 - Let's Get Classy/notes.md

 - all other key-value pair will not be touched.
 ![updating-the-state-of-count](image-8.png)

 componentDidMount() {} method
 - once the component is rendered, this one will be called
 - life cycle of parent and child components:
 ![parent-child-mount](image-9.png)
 - only when the children components are done mounted (all componentDidMount() of the children are called)
 - then the parent component will be done mounting (componentDidMount() of the parent will be called)

+use cases for componentDidMount()
+- to make API calls after mounting components